Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 It’s worth keeping in mind that locum work normally means you’ll only be paid for the hours that you do.
 You won’t be entitled to annual leave or sick pay as a result of it!

-Despite that consideration, some locum doctors prefer to work through their own business, whether that’s for tax efficiency or just a desire to work for themselves.
-For instance, you’ll be able to claim tax relief on expenses (which you might not normally be able to do through an employer) as long as they relate solely to the work.
+• Being self-employed allows you to claim tax relief on expenses (which you might not normally be able to do through an employer) as long as they relate solely to the work

-Accounting for medical professionals from £24.50 per month
+Accounting for locum doctors and pharmacists from £24.50 per month

 Learn more